Nashidha Mohamed

-Nashidha Mohamed is a Maldivian actress.
+Nashidha Mohamed (born 2 January 1982) is a Maldivian actress who has established a career in the Maldivian film industry.
+She made her film debut in a supporting role in Ahmed Nimal's 2004 social drama Hama Himeyn.
+That same year, she had several more supporting roles, including Abdul Faththaah's horror film Eynaa and Mohamed Abdulla's comedy series Dhanmaanu.
+She later gained recognition for portraying negative roles in the television series Kalaage Haqqugaa (2005) and Baiveriyaa (2005), as well as in multiple short films, including the Dheke Dhekeves series, Neha, Fenu Paree, and Fahu Sofha.

+Following the release of Maafeh Neiy in 2010, Mohamed became more active in the industry, starring in family dramas such as Dhin Veynuge Hithaamaigaa (2010) and Hithey Dheymee (2011), as well as in thrillers such as Loodhifa (2011) and Zaharu (2011).
+She also collaborated with Fathimath Nahula for the first Maldivian web series, Huvaa.
+Other web series appearances include roles in Huvaa Kohfa Bunan, Hatharu Manzaru, and Biruveri Vaahaka.

 Career

 Mohamed was first noticed by the owner of the production studio Corona Arts while he was attending an event held in Kulhudhuffushi, where she was performing onstage.
-Impressed with her appearance and dancing skills, he offered her to star in a video alongside Ahmed Asim.
+Impressed with her appearance and dancing skills, he offered her a starring role in a video single titled "Loabeege Khiyaal", alongside Ahmed Asim.
+She made her film debut in Ahmed Nimal's social drama Hama Himeyn.

-Her next appearance was in Abdul Fattah's horror film Eynaa (2004), alongside Sheela Najeeb, Mohamed Manik, Ahmed Shah, Khadheeja Ibrahim Didi, and Ibrahim Jihad.
+Her next appearance was in Abdul Faththaah's horror film Eynaa (2004), alongside Sheela Najeeb, Mohamed Manik, Ahmed Shah, Khadheeja Ibrahim Didi, and Ibrahim Jihad.
 The film garnered critical acclaim, especially for its technical team, and was a commercial success.
 She then stepped into Fathimath Nahula's critically and commercially successful romantic drama television series Kalaage Haqqugaa to portray the role of Zeena.
 In April 2006, Ahmed Nimal's revenge thriller film Hiyani was released, featuring Mohamed in a small role.
-The film received mostly positive reviews from critics.

 Mohamed's first release of 2010 was Ali Seezan's family drama Maafeh Neiy, alongside Ali Seezan and Niuma Mohamed.
 The film highlights many Maldivian social issues, including human rights abuses, forced marriage, and domestic violence.
 The film received mixed reviews from critics, the majority of whom dismissed its melodrama; it was a moderate success at the box office.
 Mohamed next appeared in Ali Shifau's family drama Dhin Veynuge Hithaamaigaa, once more alongside the Maldives' top female star Niuma Mohamed.
 The film and her performance received positive reviews from critics and was believed to be a "huge improvement" over recent Maldivian films; it proved to be another commercial success.
 The actress next starred opposite Sheela Najeeb, Mohamed Manik, and Yoosuf Shafeeu in Ahmed Nimal's horror film Zalzalaa En'buri Aun (2010), a spin-off of Aslam Rasheed's classic horror film Zalzalaa (2000).
 The film revolves around a mariage blanc, a man's murder by his wife, and the avenging of his death.
 The film received mixed responses from critics and did moderately well at the box office.